SpencerCDixon/rails-tricks/readme.md

 called ``helpers`` inside the app directory.
 The universal helper will be called ``application_helper.rb''

-Here is an example of a page title helper:
+Here is an example of a generic helper:
 ```ruby
 module ApplicationHelper
   def some_method